abhi2320/Chocolate-house/README.md

 1. Seasonal Flavor Offerings
 2. Ingredient Inventory
-3. Customer Flavor Suggestions and Allergy Concerns This application leverages Flask for the backend, SQLite for data storage, and HTML for frontend.
+3. Customer Flavor Suggestions and Allergy Concerns.

+This application leverages Flask for the backend, SQLite for data storage, and HTML for frontend.
 It is simple to use and helps streamline chocolate house operations.

 ## Features